 I work now for Bay Area and California LGBTQ families as Director of Policy and Communications at the small-but-mighty non-profit Our Family Coalition.
 All text and imagery published here are my own unless otherwise indicated, and are not intended to represent the socio-political positions of my employer.
 Even if they happen to largely overlap.
 Yet more all-purpose caveats here.

 Feel free to write me via this blog’s contact page.
-To keep this space quaintly civil, I ask commenters to register.
-On a perhaps not unrelated note, I’m proud to say that since the inception of Lesbian Dad, I’ve only elected not to publish one single, solitary comment.
+To keep this space quaintly civil, I have always asked commenters to register.
+On a perhaps not unrelated note, I’m proud to say that since the inception of Lesbian Dad nearly 15 years ago, I’ve only elected not to publish one single, solitary comment.
 And for what it’s worth, it wasn’t homophobic; it was Islamophobic and off-topic.
 A single sour comment in well over 5,000 gives one some faith in human nature.
 And in the editorial impact of the loss of anonymity.
 Either way, thank you for reading.